Get Started With Zoom Breakout Rooms for Team Collaboration

 Share this article

-Breakout rooms are most often associated with the video communication platform Zoom.
-However, Microsoft Teams and BlueJeans also offer these sessions.
+Although breakout rooms are most often associated with the video communication platform Zoom, Microsoft Teams and BlueJeans also offer these sessions.
 This model of collaboration is popular in the academic world, but is also finding purpose in the professional realm.
 If you’re new to Zoom’s breakout rooms, you’ll learn how to enable them and best practices for using them in team meetings and conferences.

 With a breakout room, you can separate your Zoom meeting into multiple sessions (up to 50 with 200 participants in each breakout room).
 These sessions are the “breakout rooms,” and can later be united in the wider meeting.
 Participants have the full audio, video, and screen share capabilities.
 The meeting host controls the placement of participants in each session automatically or on manual basis.

 Alternatively, hosts can allow participants to choose their own room prior to launching the breakout rooms.
 Hosts can pop into each breakout room to interact with the participants.
 Participants can also request that the host enter the breakout room for help or conversation.